SubmissionACT/CO_Sepsis/README.md

 # CO_Sepsis
-This repository contains all the codes used for the CO sepsis project
+This repository contains all the data and codes for the CO and sepsis paper.